-Q: Will the Mariner East 2 pipeline use existing right-of-ways?
+Q: How do you choose a route for the pipeline?
+Will the Mariner East 2 pipeline use existing right-of-ways?

 A: Mariner East 2 will use existing right-or-ways where possible.
 We have studied all reasonable route options, including the use of adjacent rights-of-way, such as electric power lines, highways, railroads or other pipelines.
 This reduces the amount of clearing required for a project, minimizing environmental disturbance and disruption to property owners.
 In Pennsylvania we will make reasonable efforts to place the route adjacent to our existing pipelines.